gaehlerm/SoftwareEngineering/README.md

 ## Member variables

 Member variable is by far the most common property of a variable.
 Yet there is a lot that can go wrong as well, as member variables are at the same time mutable variables.
 Most things you have to know are explained in the section on classes.
-As long as your class design is alright (classes should be small!) and the methods are well designed (no side unexpected side effects), you are mostly fine with using member variables.
+As long as your class design is alright (classes should be small!) and the methods are well designed (no unexpected side effects), you are mostly fine with using member variables.
 Though you have to be carefull with them.

 Member variables have pretty much the same problem as global variables, just in a somewhat limited scope.
 This is one reason why classes have to be small.